simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Week 5 Theory of Performance Engineering/README.md

 ## Greedy Scheduling

 ### Write-up 1:
-> Solve Exercise 27.1-3 on Page 791 in Chapter 27 of CLRS.
-*Prove that a greedy scheduler achieves the following time bound, which is slightly stronger than the bound proven in Theorem 27.1:*
+> Prove that a greedy scheduler achieves the following time bound, which is slightly stronger than the bound proven in Theorem 27.1:
 <img src="https://render.githubusercontent.com/render/math?math=T_p \leq \frac{T_1 - T_{\infty}}{P} %2B T_{\infty}">

 In theorem 27.1 (page 782) the following is proven: <img src="https://render.githubusercontent.com/render/math?math=T_{P} \leq \frac{T_{1}}{P} %2B T_{\infty}">.
 The proof considers the ampount of complete and incomplete steps, where respectively, all processors are active, or some are not, due to the number of available tasks in parallel.